-In 2013, a privately held retailer headquartered in the United States selected Redbridge (at the time, The Montauk Group) to conduct a bank fees and services optimization called “BRM Insight”.
+A privately held retailer headquartered in the United States selected Redbridge to conduct a bank fees and services optimization called “BRM Insight”.
 This ‘big-box’ retailer – with more than 200 domestic US locations – utilizes a total of seven banks for its daily cash management, cash & coin deposits, and banking needs.
 In addition, the client works with multiple armored car couriers to facilitate the carrying of hard cash between its stores and banks.

 Revenues: $3 billion